jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/generators.rst

   along your dVRK configuration files for future use.
 * *serial number*: you can find the serial number on the arm itself (aka `trk id`).
-The serial number doesn't need to be specified for Classic arms since it can be found in the `.cal` file but you need to make sure it matches the number on the arm you're using.
+The serial number doesn't need to be specified for Classic arms since it can be found in the `.cal` file, but you need to make sure it matches the number on the arm you're using.

 There are only 3 possible combinations of generations and hardware/controller type: